pluginized-protocols/libxbgp/README.md

 Documentation
 -------------
-Everything are on the `docs` folder
+Everything is on the `docs` folder.